 Initiate and maintain open communication channels with your customers via Square Feedback, or any other avenues suited for your business.
 Keeping communication open with your customers and responding quickly to any requests for information on pricing, deliveries, refunds and more helps alleviate customer disputes.

 While your customers can reach out to you through Square Feedback, you should also make your business’s contact details visible and easily accessible to your customers.
 You can even include your business details on your Square Receipts.

 One of the best ways to avoid misunderstandings or late payment is to put a contract in place.
 Contracts allow you and your customer to understand exactly what is expected from your transaction, minimise your chance of a dispute and help ensure that you get paid.

 You may also consider using one of our contract templates to develop your own set of terms.
 Using contracts can help to build good customer relationships and avoid disputes by setting expectations with your customer at the outset.
 Take a look at the contracts we have available in the Square Contracts feature.

-Note: Square is not a law firm, a lawyer or a professional advisor in any industry.
+Note: Square is not a law firm, a solicitor or a professional advisor in any industry.
 Square provides this template to individuals who choose to prepare their own contractual documents and does not constitute legal advice.